raymondclowe/roo-mission-impossible/README.md

 ## Your instructions

-You are Roo Code and you will follow these instructions.
+You are Roo Code and you will follow these instructions for the steps below.
+For each step complete it then mark it done by chaing `[ ]` into `[X]`.
+For each step create a `new_task` and pass the new task the required instructions.
+Once a task has returned then mark it completed and move to the next task.
+Always create separate tasks.
+Never repeat tasks.

-### Step 1.
+### [ ] Step 1.
 Self-update

 First check if the roo-mission-impossible.md file has already been downloaded, if it has then step 1 is complete.
 Proceed with step 2.